The non-practising registration fee

 - Full time education

-Where a registrant is not intending to practise in the UK in the future, for example as they have retired or reside permanently overseas, we consider that taking non-practising registration is inappropriate and not within the spirit of the GCC legislation.
+Where a registrant is not intending to practise in the UK in the future, for example as they have retired or reside permanently overseas, we consider that taking non-practising registration is inappropriate and not within the spirit of GCC legislation.
 This is because the function of the GCC is to protect patients and the public by registering and regulating those practising as chiropractors within its jurisdiction.
 Since we have no role either outside of regulation of chiropractors, or outside the UK, no useful purpose is served in remaining registered.

 Advantage of allowing registration to lapse or taking voluntary removal if you stop working in the UK